With Australian Native Lemon Myrtle and Kakadu Plum extracts.

-No added fillers, starch, grains or mycelium
+No added fillers, starch, or grains.

 Turkey Tail Mushroom History